vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/19_RITES_ANCILLARY_TO_THE_SACRIFICE/3_Taboos.md

 8.28.

 * KŚS. xx.
 2. 12, 18; LŚS. ix.
 2. 26.
 In Persia we have an obscure record (Herodotos, ix.
 110) of an annual hair washing (?) by the King, with which Strabo's (xv.
-69) remark as to a similar Indian practice has been com- pared, and far-reaching conclusions as
+69) remark as to a similar Indian practice has been compared, and far-reaching conclusions as

 to Persian influence on Candragupta's court drawn but with little cogency; cf. Keith, JRAS.
 1916, pp. 188-43.

 • ApŚS. xiii.
 23. 16; ŚGS. iii.
 1. 2.
 5 ApŚS. v.
 8. 1 ff.

-• Hillebrandt, Neu- und Vollmondsopfer,
+• Hillebrandt, Neuund Vollmondsopfer,

 pp. 3, 6, 14.